Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-i1-FmJGxPPg.md

 >
 > you know
 >
-> combinations of of uh colors so you'll
+> combinations of of colors so you'll
 >
 > still have the same color picker in the
 >